 A comprehensive hotel profitability analysis examines the property’s various revenue streams and key performance indicators (KPIs) to assess its overall financial health.
 The primary revenue stream for most hotels is room rentals.
 However, hotels often have additional revenue streams that contribute to their profitability, such as food and beverage sales from on-site restaurants, bars, and room service; spa services; parking; and resort fees.
 To conduct a thorough profitability analysis, hotel owners and managers typically focus on the following key components:

 • Revenue analysis: Examination of the hotel’s various revenue streams to identify trends, patterns, and opportunities for growth.
-This involves reviewing room rental income, food and beverage sales, and other ancillary revenue sources to determine which areas are performing well and which may need improvement.
+This involves reviewing room rental income, food and beverage sales, and other ancillary revenue sources to determine areas that perform well and areas that need improvement.

 • Expense analysis: Assessment of the hotel’s operating costs, including labor, supplies, utilities, and maintenance, to identify areas for cost savings and efficiency improvements.
 By carefully monitoring and managing expenses, hoteliers can optimize their profitability without sacrificing quality or guest satisfaction.